 So What’s This Mean for Us?

 In the end, tithing wasn’t something Israel did in the same way we mindlessly toss a gratuity down with our bill at a restaurant.
 It was an intentional practice that God used to teach Israel about his sovereign ownership of everything.
-Instead of being consumers of their blessings, they had to stop and think through just how much blessing they had.
+Instead of being consumers of their blessings, they had to stop and think through just how many blessings they had.

 HOW TO DECIDE IF YOU SHOULD TITHE

 When people think about tithing today, they tend to focus on its legalistic aspects—and they’re right to.
 It’s easy to religiously go through the motions but never have your behavior impact your heart.
 This was the issue that Jesus Christ took with tithing (and other empty spiritual practices).
 But that doesn’t make the practices irrelevant.

 For instance, Jesus took issue with the way people handled fasting and prayer.
 He called people out for using these practices as a performance to draw attention to how spiritual they were.
 They’d loudly pray in public or look as miserable as possible when fasting.
 Their bodies and actions were like a billboard for their religious superiority.
 Jesus even had to call out how they made a big deal about their giving in order to show off.